MUmarShahbaz/jekyll_dynamic_assets/README.md

 # JekyllDynamicAssets

-JekyllDynamicAssets is a Jekyll plugin that allows you to dynamically manage and inject CSS, JS, and other head assets into your site using presets, per-page configuration, and flexible formatting.
+JekyllDynamicAssets is a powerful Jekyll plugin for dynamic, flexible, and DRY asset management.
+It lets you define, group, and inject CSS, JS, and other head assets using presets, per-page config, and custom formatting.

 ## Features
 - Define global (master) assets and per-page assets
 - Use asset presets for reusable asset groups
-- Pre-defined default formats for common assets, can be overwritten
+- Pre-defined and overrideable formats and sources for common assets
-- Auto and Manual select formats
+- Auto, Select, and Inline formats and sources
 - Liquid tag `{% assets %}` for easy asset injection in templates and includes
-- Error reporting for missing presets
+- Error reporting for missing presets and formats
+- Absolute/relative URL support
+- Supports all head assets: CSS, JS, module JS, fonts, icons, JSON, etc.

 ## Installation